1990 San Francisco 49ers season: NFC Divisional Playoffs: vs. (5) Washington Redskins

+NFC Championship: vs. (2) New York Giants

 Just like the regular season game between the two teams won by the 49ers 7–3, the championship game was mostly a defensive battle.
 San Francisco running back Roger Craig's fumble with 2:36 left in the game led to Giants kicker Matt Bahr's 42-yard game-winning field goal as time expired.
 Bahr was New York's only scorer with 5 (of 6) field goals.
 Despite not scoring a TD in eight quarters against the 49ers, the Giants moved on to Super Bowl XXV with their victory.